27 Dec 2021, last revised 26 Feb 2023

 In late 1897, he had plans to sell his stock, retire, and leave the Copper Country (2).
 He did put his stock up for sale at cost (3), but he took at business trip to New York and Chicago and purchased a new stock (4).
 He announced that he would open on 01 May 1898 a wholesale liquor business (5).
 He remodeled his store with a steel ceiling, new display cases, fixtures of rich hardwood, and a partitioned section for wholesale cigar and tobacco sales (5).
 Within five months, he had a thriving business as a result of purchasing stock directly from manufacturers and saving his customers the expense of middlemen (23).

 The 1899 directory listed his address as 444 5th St., Calumet (9).
-In 1907, his address was listed as 442-444 5th St. (10).
-The Sanborn maps show the store on the east side of the street, between Pine St. and Elm St. The maps also show the expansion of the store into the adjacent vacant space.
+In Feb 1907, Martini planned to remodel the building over the summer, including converting the frame structure to a stone building (24).
+The 1907 directory listed his address as 442-444 5th St. (10).
+The 1900 Sanborn map shows the store on the east side of the street, between Pine St. and Elm St., and the 1908 Sanborn map shows the expansion of the store into the adjacent vacant space.

 Sanborn map - Sep 1900